|| Home||| Journal||| Directories||| Resources||| MAGI||| About Us||| Contact Us|

-Most articles in the Journal are about the methods and process of clinical research, primarily relating to operations, regulatory compliance, and business aspects.
+Most articles in the Journal are about the methods and process of clinical research, primarily relating to operations, quality, regulatory compliance, and business aspects.
 We generally do not publish medical or scientific articles. e.g. , on the therapeutic results of clinical trials.
 Your article should offer practical advice for clinical research.
 The "what" is important but not much use without the "how."
 It must be clearly written.
-Most articles are two to seven pages (700 to 2,500 words) long.
+Most articles are two to seven pages (800 to 3,000 words) long.
 We prefer in-depth coverage of one topic per article.
 The tone can be semi-informal to engage the reader.
-Before writing anything, make sure we have not already published an article that covers the same material.
+We have published hundreds of articles, so before writing anything, make sure we have not already published an article that covers the same material in the same way.
 We welcome controversial perspectives and articles that have been rejected by other publications.
 Cite sources specifically and properly for regulations, statistics and facts so we can verify them.
-The Journal does not require that citations be any particular form, but they must be accurate, complete and consistent.
+The Journal does not require that citations be in any particular form, but they must be accurate, complete and consistent.
 For a citation creation wizard, click here.
 Please use this template for your article.
 Attach supporting documents such as SOP and report templates, as appropriate.

 We welcome articles from product and service providers that are willing to share their expertise with our readers.
 However, promotional content, if any, must be subtle.
 Reprints are free, but if you want to publish a brochure, the Journal is not the right forum.
 Here are three examples of product-and service-oriented articles: 1 2 3